 Catapult physics is basically the use of stored energy to hurl a projectile (the payload), without the use of an explosive.
 The three primary energy storage mechanisms are tension, torsion, and gravity.
-The catapult has proven to be a very effective weapon during ancient times.
+The catapult has proven to be a very effective weapon during ancient times, capable of inflicting great damage.
 The main types of catapults used were the trebuchet, mangonel, onager, and ballista.
-These will be described.
+These types of catapults will be described, and pictures and illustrations will be included.

 Catapult Physics — The Trebuchet